Tuesday, May 12, 2026

 30 Sept 1920, Berliner Tageblatt: a family notice announces that Adolf Maaß passed away, “our dear father, father-in-law, and grandfather.”

-Why it matters: “Grandfather” is not just sentimental—it’s a data grenade.
+“Grandfather” is not just sentimental—it’s a data grenade.
 At this point, the only known grandchild (Hanna) was born 11/11/1920, weeks after Adolf’s death.
-Conclusion: there must be another grandchild or an already-pregnant-counts family logic—or both.
-Either way, the notice tells us to keep digging for other children and earlier grandchildren.
+Conclusion: there must be another grandchild.

 Receipts: 1920 Sep 30 Adolf MAASS death notice in Berliner Tageblatt